 Google changes their algorithm hundreds of times per year.
 Most of these changes are only small, however every so often they release a much larger and more impactful change.
-One of the most recent is changing their algorithm to work in favour of topic-based content to serve the users intent.
-To keep up with the change, we need to think of our content strategies differently and work using a topic cluster model.
+One of the more recent is changing their algorithm to work in favour of topic-based content to serve the users intent.
+To keep up with the change, we need to think of our content marketing strategies differently and work using a topic cluster model.

 Topic clusters and pillar pages